kdbanman/macros/doc/index.md

 - continue minimizing gameroom responsibilities
     - do not serve games
         - continue at #TODO
-    - do not handle resynchronization of disconnected users (back button), just wait for a client to rejoin with the same state hash
+    - do not fully handle resynchronization of disconnected users (back button), just wait for a client to rejoin with the same state hash
         - should there be a state to express, "1 or more players have disconnected," or should this just be part of the lag state?
             - research websockets, find out how likely it is for a 'lagging' player to appear 'disconnected'.  also how likely it is for a 'disconnected' player to appear 'lagging'